 Beginning to Coil

-In sculptural terms, coiling is an additive process as the pot is created by adding material to it.
-Generally speaking, potters do use coils of clay, but additions can actually be made using other shapes, such as small patties.
+In sculptural terms, coiling is an additive process, meaning the pot is created by adding material to it.
+Typically, potters use coils of clay, but additions can also be made with other shapes, such as small patties.

 Coiling begins on the upper surface of the pot's floor, not at the sides.
 Doing it this way results in a much stronger joint.
-Once the first coiled row is... in place, the excess slab is trimmed off and the outer edge of the slab is welded upward into the coil.
+Place the first coil onto the slab floor, then trim the excess slab, and weld the outer edge of the slab upward into the coil.

 04 of 06